Explore our article library of tips and how-to guides.

 Having a finished basement will not only give you extra living space, but it’s also a good return on investment, increasing the value of your home.

-Before diving in, it’s vital to have a solid plan that will help you achieve your vision in a timely, organized manner while staying on budget.
+Before diving in, Rough River Hardware encourages you to have a solid plan that will help you achieve your vision in a timely, organized manner while staying on budget.

 You probably already have a good idea of how you want to use your finished basement.
 This will guide you when designing the space and choosing features.